 For the health of God’s people, it’s time for those of us who are actually making simple, participatory churches work in our own lives and home towns – through a firm commitment to the apostolic foundation already laid in Scripture as God’s authoritative written Word – to begin looking towards each other for mutual encouragement.

-If we refuse to be discerning and instead continue to look to – and promote – those who peddle other agendas, pretenses and foundations …
+If we refuse to be discerning and instead continue to look to – and promote – those who peddle other agendas, pretenses and ideologies …

-Then their persistent pattern of failed lives and failed churches will continue to be a hindrance to our own churches and what God wants to do elsewhere.
+Then their persistent pattern of failed lives and failed churches will continue to be a hindrance to our own churches and what God wants to do among us.

 Their bad fruit and inability to make their own books work in their own lives and home towns – or consistently and sustainably anywhere else – should be a clear warning which we all heed …